yiyiwii/blog_jane/content/about.md

 mathjax: false
 ---

-Here are my notebooks about what I have learned and some random thoughts about my life.

-Life is short and long.
-Life is good and bad.
-Life is sunny and rainy.
+Life is short and long, good and bad, sunny and rainy.
 It all depends on my attitudes.
 I hope, after a breeze, I can leave some traces in life.

+Here are my notebooks about what I have learned and some random thoughts about my life.